The Sherlocks frontman Kiaran Crook says that “It’s amazing to make a record you that feel fully satisfied with”

 Genuinely though, nothing seems out of place on World I Understand.
 It showcases an even more expansive sound that incorporates styles of bands like the Manic Street Preachers, Oasis and The Last Shadow Puppets, all while retaining the hallmarks that lets you know you’re listening to summat by The Sherlocks.
 It’s a tricky balance to acquire but in the words of Kiaran they’ve “nailed it”.

-The Sherlocks third album World I Understand is set to be released on January 21, 2022.
-Their single World I Understand is out now.
+The Sherlocks third album World I Understand will be released on January 21, 2022.
+Their single named after the album World I Understand is out now.
+You can get tickets for their UK tour on The Sherlocks website.